access-ci-org/Basic_Cluster/doc/README.md

 (Typically, they show up as something like enp0s3,enp0s8, etc. - it pays to double-check!)

-The NAT ip address will be used sparingly in the following documentation, but will be called ```$public-nic```.
-Virtualbox assigns these as 10.0.x.15, where x begins at 2 for the 1st VM, 3 for the 2nd, etc.
+The NAT device, along with its IP, will be used sparingly in the following documentation, but will be called ```$public-nic```.
+Virtualbox assigns the IP address as 10.0.x.15, where x begins at 2 for the 1st VM, 3 for the 2nd, etc.

+For the device of the host-only network, it will be referred to as ```$host-nic```.
-Save the ip address of the interface on the host-only network - you'll use this as the address for the headnode in the ansible scripts, and it will be referred to as ```$host-nic```
+Save the ip address of the interface on the host-only network - you'll use this as the address for the headnode in the ansible scripts.

-The ip address for the internal nic was set earlier, and will be referred to either as 10.0.0.1 or ```$internal-nic```
+The device for the Internal Network will be referred to as ```$internal-nic```.
+The IP address created earlier will be relevant throughout this documentation.

 Make sure that the host-only and internal adapters are not set as default routes - ```ip route show``` should not list them as default!